 Richard returned to DVRPC in 1998, as Deputy Director and then Director of the Planning Division.
 In addition to supervisory responsibilities, he worked on Smart Growth, environmental justice, older suburb, neighborhood and transit-oriented development (TOD) studies.
 He also was principal drafter of Pennsylvania’s 2004 Transit Revitalization Investment District (TRID) Act to encourage TOD planning and implementation activities.
 He was appointed Director of Planning in 2012, and served in that position until his retirement in October 2014.

-Richard has been active in the American Planning Association, the American Institute of Certified Planners throughout his career.
-He was President of the Eastern Pennsylvania Chapter of the American Planning Association, one of the forerunners of the current statewide chapter, chaired the chapter’s Legislative Committee for many years, a member of the national Legislative and Policy Committee and a site visitor for the Planning Accreditation Board.
+Richard has been active in the American Planning Association (APA), and the American Institute of Certified Planners (AICP), and Transportation Research Board (TRB) throughout his career.
+He currently serves on the Legislative Committee of the Pennsylvania Chapter of APA and was President of the Eastern Pennsylvania Chapter of the APA, one of the forerunners of the current statewide chapter, and a member of the national Legislative and Policy Committee and a site visitor for the Planning Accreditation Board.
 Richard’s planning career has been devoted to promoting the public interest; working with and assisting communities and people through planning and implementation of plans, programs, projects and studies; promoting fellowship among the planning community; and supporting planning students and their education.
 In 2014, he established a scholarship program to help current planning students to become practicing planners and to support their careers.